Bringing together business know-how to brainstorm and collaboratively develop automatable software solutions can provide a great return on investment.

 Before getting access to the BRYTER platform, participants first put pen to whiteboard to brainstorm and conceptualize the logic and architecture of their solutions.

-Building decision automation tools, participants often realize that the challenge lies not so much in the tech, but more in the actual legal content that needs to be readily formalized.
+Building decision automation tools, participants often realize that the challenge lies not so much in the tech, but more in the actual corporate legal content that needs to be readily formalized.
 For the participants, domain expertise, strategic thinking and creativity was required to find useful and applicable solutions to the problems of individual specialist departments.

 Participants worked in different roles: While one of each group handled the mouse and keys, other were vocal in the implementation of their solutions.
 Our Customer Success team helped facilitate the day, resolving any questions as they arose.